-• The results of the actuarial valuation as of June 30, 2018 determine the employer contribution rate for fiscal year 2020.
+- The results of the actuarial valuation as of June 30, 2019 determine the employer contribution rate for fiscal year 2021. - Cost Method: Amount necessary to assure solvency of Premium Assistance through the third fiscal year after the valuation date. - Asset valuation method: Market Value.